hotwired/stimulus/docs/reference/actions.md

 -------------------- | -----------
-`:stop`              | calls `.stopPropagation()` on the event before invoking the method `:prevent`           | calls `.preventDefault()` on the event before invoking the method
+`:stop`              | calls `.stopPropagation()` on the event before invoking the method `:prevent`           | calls `.preventDefault()` on the event before invoking the method `:self`              | only invokes the method if the event was fired by the element itself `:!self`             | only invokes the method if the event was fired by any of its descendants but not by the element

 ## Event Objects